nf-core/kmermaid/docs/usage.md

 **Example parameters**

-* Tracking abundance - add this parameter if we want to keep track of the number of times a kmer appears.
+* Tracking abundance - add this parameter if we want to keep track of the number of times a hashed kmer appears.
   * `--track_abundance`